tomasz-lipka/family-advertisements-app/README.md

 ## Project Status
-Project is: _in progress_, but a stable first version is already deployed.
+Project is: _in progress_, but a stable version is already deployed.

 ## Room for Improvement